xiaoxinganling/MasterKnowledgeBase/technology/research/conclusion_for_yak.md

 [^1]: 原文：**data-intensive** system has a clear distinction between a control path and a data path
 [^2]: 原文：Tracing GC traces live objects by following references, starting from a set of root objects that are directly reachable from **live stack variables and global variables**.
-[^yak change]: 原文：we have modified the two JIT compilers (C1 and Opto), the interpreter, the object/heap layout, and the Parallel Scavenge collector (to manage the CS）
+[^3]: 原文：we have modified the two JIT compilers (C1 and Opto), the interpreter, the object/heap layout, and the Parallel Scavenge collector (to manage the CS）
-[^ escape]: 原文：Yak was built based on the assumption that in a typical Big Data system, only a small number of objects escape from the data path to the control path
+[^4]: 原文：Yak was built based on the assumption that in a typical Big Data system, only a small number of objects escape from the data path to the control path